A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Discussions

+{ Based on the numerical experiments, several critical questions about the proposed algorithm have arisen.
+The first concerns the convergence analysis of the time-discrete NPDG algorithm—namely, what are the optimal step sizes $\tau_u, \tau_\varphi, \tau_\psi$?
+Is it possible to adopt adaptive step sizes?
+Another crucial aspect that warrants more investigation is reducing the computational burden and improving the accuracy of the method by adopting refined strategies for evaluating natural gradients, such as Kronecker-factored Approximate Curvature (KFAC) \citep{martens2015optimizing, george2018fast, dangel2024kronecker} and randomized Nyström methods \citep{martinsson2020randomized, bioli2025accelerating}.

+A primary motivation for developing the preconditioned primal–dual algorithm stems from the weak formulation obtained via integration by parts.
+However, this approach relies critically on the assumption that the dominant elliptic operator in the equation is of divergence form.
+Extensions to more general linear PDEs—such as elliptic equations in non-divergence form, as noted in Remark~\ref{rk: L non-divergence form}, are not addressed in the present work and constitute an important direction for future research.

+Beyond time-dependent reaction–diffusion equations, extending the NPDG method to equation systems involving first-order convection terms, which commonly arise in the modeling of complex fluids, remains a challenging and largely unexplored direction.
+Other important time-dependent physical equations that are worthy of further investigation include Navier–Stokes equations and Maxwell’s equations.

+Although the NPDG algorithm has demonstrated satisfactory performance on several classes of nonlinear PDEs, rigorous theoretical guarantees, particularly concerning the convergence of the method, remain open problems and will be pursued in the future work.

+In addition to the task of handling various types of PDEs, the proposed research also paves the way for the future application of natural gradient algorithms in adversarial training of neural networks, including Generative Adversarial Networks (GANs) \citep{goodfellow2020generative, arjovsky2017wasserstein} and large-scale optimal transport problems \citep{fan2023neural, korotin2022neural}. }

 \textbf{Acknowledgement:} S. Liu is partially supported by AFOSR YIP award No. FA9550-23-1-0087.
 S. Liu and S. Osher are partially funded by STROBE NSF STC DMR 1548924, AFOSR MURI FA9550-18-502, and ONR N00014-20-1-2787.
 W. Li is partially supported by AFOSR YIP award No. FA9550-23-1-0087, NSF DMS-2245097, and NSF RTG: 2038080.
+The authors would like to thank Prof. Xiaochuan Tian for constructive discussion.
+They would also appreciate the feedback from the anonymous reviewers that help improve the paper.